dwiputris/EDA_car_advertisement/README.md

 Exploratory Data Analysis (EDA) is the approach used to conclude of how parametes correlate with each other.

-The original dataset consists of 13 columns and 51,525 rows.
-Several missing values are detected.
+The dataset comprises of 51,525 observations and 13 characteristics.
+Several missing values are found.
-No explicit duplicates are found.
+No explicit duplicate is found.
 And several data have mismatch type.

 Steps done in the projects: